scholarslab/GenericXmlImporter/README.md

 Examples
 --------

-Two examples of xml files are available in the xml_files folder:
+Three examples of xml files are available in the xml_files folder:

-* `test_item.xml`: a basic list of three books with images of Wikipedia, with non Dublin Core tags.
+* `test_generic_item.xml`: a basic list of three books with images of Wikipedia, with non Dublin Core tags.
-* `test_automap_item.xml`: the same list with some Dublin Core attributes in order to automap the xml tags with the Omeka fields.
+* `test_generic_item_automap.xml`: the same list with some Dublin Core attributes in order to automap the xml tags with the Omeka fields.
+* `test_omeka_xml_output_v5.xml`: an export of two different items with files and files metadata.

-To try them, you need to choose options "One xml file", "Item metadata", the type "Text" for the first file and "Hyperlink" for the second and the xsl sheet `xml_import_generic_for_item.xsl`.
+To try the first two, choose options "One xml file", "Item metadata", the type "Text" for the first file and "Hyperlink" for the second and the xsl sheet `xml_import_generic_for_item.xsl`.

-Two other sheets are available:
+To try the last, use one of the three other sheets:

+* `omeka_xml_output_v4_report.xsl`
-* `omeka_xml_output_v4.1_item.xsl`
+* `omeka_xml_output_v4_item.xsl`
-* `omeka_xml_output_v4.1_report.xsl`
+* `omeka_xml_output_v5_mixed.xsl`

-They allow to import Omeka Xml output files (version 4.0 and 4.1, included in Omeka 1.5), that you can get when you export your records to this format (simply click on the link at the bottom of the admin/items page, or on the link in each item page).
+They allow to import Omeka Xml output files (version 4.0 and 4.1, included in Omeka 1.5, and version 5.0, included in Omeka 2.0), that you can get when you export your records to this format (simply click on the link at the bottom of the admin/items page, or on the link in each item page).
+The last one is recommanded with light or heavy and simple or complex data.
+First sheets don't manage files metadata.
+Collections should be created before import (none in the xml test files).
+Note that Omeka 1.5 outputs only urls of fullsize files, so you may change them before import.
-_Warning_: Currently, these sheets can manage repeatable fields only for tags and files.

-If your xsl sheet builds a csv file with CsvReport format, you can import it directly without mapping.
-This format is useful too if you want to import multiple types of documents (text, image, video...) in one time.
+If your xsl sheet builds a csv file with "Csv Report" or "Mixed records" format, you can import it directly without mapping.
+The second format can be used only with the [Csv Import Full] fork.
+These formats are useful too if you want to import multiple types of documents (text, image, video...) and their metadata in one time.

+Import of files metadata is possible only with the [Csv Import Full] fork.

-These xsl sheet can be chained or adapted to any needs and xml formats.
+These xsl sheets can be chained or adapted to any needs and xml formats.

-Import of files metadata is possible only with the [Full Csv Import] fork.

 Warning